Vagdevikurra/Vagdevikurra/README.md

 # 2) Helper: align schemas so UNION never fails
 # ------------------------------------------------------------
 def align_to_columns(df, ordered_cols_with_types):
-    """
-    ordered_cols_with_types: list of tuples -> [(col_name, spark_type), ...]
-    Ensures df has ALL cols, casts them, and returns in EXACT order.
-    Missing cols are created as NULL of the right type.
-    """
     for c, typ in ordered_cols_with_types:
         if c not in df.columns:
             df = df.withColumn(c, F.lit(None).cast(typ))